pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/configure-indexes.md

 LIMIT 10
 ```

-You'll need to change the actual `uuid` value to a value that exists in your database, since the UUIDs are generated randomly by our script.
+You'll need to change the actual `uuid` value to a value that exists in your database, because the UUIDs are generated randomly by our script.

 ## Next steps